coruhtech/ritim/README.md

 ### Proprietary Software License

 This software is licensed under a proprietary license.
-All rights are reserved by CORUH ARGE VE TEKNOLOJI A.Ş.
+All rights are reserved by CORUH ARGE VE TEKNOLOJI LTD. ŞTI.

 **Contact for Licensing:**
-- Company: CORUH ARGE VE TEKNOLOJİ A.Ş.
+- Company: CORUH ARGE VE TEKNOLOJİ LTD. ŞTİ.
 - Location: Dijitalpark Teknokent, Rize, Turkey
 - Web: [www.coruh.com.tr](http://www.coruh.com.tr)

 ### Terms of Use / Kullanım Koşulları

 1. **NO WARRANTY:** This software is provided "AS IS" without warranty of any kind.
-2. **LIMITED LIABILITY:** In no event shall CORUH ARGE VE TEKNOLOJI be liable for any damages.
+2. **LIMITED LIABILITY:** In no event shall CORUH ARGE VE TEKNOLOJI LTD. ŞTI. be liable for any damages.
 3. **GOVERNING LAW:** This license shall be governed by the laws of the Republic of Turkey.
 4. **JURISDICTION:** Any disputes shall be resolved in the courts of Rize, Turkey.